List of built-in iOS apps: Contacts

 Contacts is an address book app that was first included as part of the Phone app with the launch of the original iPhone in 2007 but was split off into a standalone application with the release of iPhone OS 2.
 Contacts can be synchronized over iCloud and other online address book services and allows for the storage of names, phone numbers, email addresses, home addresses, job titles, birthdays, and social media usernames.

 FaceTime

 FaceTime is a videotelephony app available on supported iOS devices running iOS 4 and later which allows for video calls between participants using any camera of their device.
 FaceTime Audio, an audio-only version, is available on any iOS device that supports iOS 7 or newer.
 In 2018, Apple added group video and audio support to FaceTime which can support up to 32 people alongside the release of iOS 12.
-With iOS 15, users are able to share and watch music and video content together over FaceTime with SharePlay.
-With iOS 17, users can leave a video message if someones does not pick up a FaceTime call.
-Apple has recently introduced a feature that allows Android users to join FaceTime calls via a link shared by someone on an Apple device.
+With iOS 15, users are able to share music and video content together over FaceTime via SharePlay. iOS 15 also allowed iPhone users to share calls with non-Apple devices using links, notably Android phones.
+With iOS 17, users can leave a video message if the call recipient does not answer.